tlsarchiver/archiver/README.md

 ## Known bugs

 * on the first run, the DB is created but something goes wrong and the program has to be re-started (?) [nope ?]
+* when the list of hosts is empty, freeze

 ## Dockerizing it